n-powell/went-to-bali-mwahaha/README.md

 _This is a e-commerce site for a variety of products.
 Users can view products and add them to their cart session.
 Admins can create, read, update, and delete products._

+_Update.
+Paperclip is now being used for file upload.
+This attribute is now required for new product creation, as it validates upon new product create.
+Please have image ready if you are inputting new product._

 E-commerce site.
 Uses `bcrypt` and `materialize`.

 To set up: